lufinkey/BrowserCommand/README.md

 - #### controller.stop()

-	Disconnects from the server and stops and further connection attempts.
+	Disconnects from the server and stops any further connection attempts.

 - #### controller.restart()